lukekingA/jenkins-git/README.md

 # jenkins-git

 A simple project to test jenkins git integration.
-It should be triggered by any change./n
+It should be triggered by any change.
 This a new change that I am triggering.